ashutoshmjain/gita/src/how.md

 The second section is original English translation of `Bhagvad Gita` - by `Kiasri Mohan Ganguly` circa 1896.

 `Bhagvad Gita` is the source code of `Karm Yoga`.
 While `Karm Yoga` is proven means to exit sufferings, it is also ideal approach to value exchange.
 It establishes the spiritual foundation for selfless open pursuits (`Nishkaam Yazna`).
-Open pursuits enable society adopt work as primary protocol.
+Open pursuits enable society adopt work as primary protocol - value for value.

-Doing work without the desires of returns is common even today - the open source movement. `Nishkaam Yazna` goes a step further. for co-existence - irrespective of imminent challenges of an adverse situation.
+Working without the desires of a payout is common even today, for example the open source movement. `Nishkaam Yazna` however, goes a step further.
+It advocates one to not give up one's duties even in the face of adversity.
 Prime example being `Arjuna`.
 At the prospect of fighting his clan, `Arjuna` wanted to shun his responsibilities.
 Through `Gita`, `Krishna` advised him to stick to his `Karma`.
-Finding a mission in desire free pursuits is relevant even today. `Nishkaam Yazna` is a timeless idea - it is freedom.
-A variant of it is the open source movement of our time - for example.

 The translation is followed by my essays discovering core concepts of `Gita`.
 They may be useful to readers who are predisposed to see `Gita` in prevailing rationale of popular science.